CiscoDevNet/intersight-powershell/docs/Initialize-IntersightFabricSwitchControlPolicy.md

 ```

 ### -EnableJumboFrame
 To enable or disable Jumbo Frames on the switch.
+On Fabric Interconnects, Jumbo Frames are controlled by the System QoS policy, so this setting is ignored.

 ```yaml
 Type: bool